josanabr/ansible-k8s/README.md

 This repository provides a set of files that allows the deployment of a kubernetes cluster formed by VirtualBox vms.
 The information used to create these files was retrieved from this [blog post](https://kubernetes.io/blog/2019/03/15/kubernetes-setup-using-ansible-and-vagrant/) written by Naresh L J (Infosys).
+However original post has some issues that were fixed.
+The fixed issues are commented [here](FIXED.md).

 ## Software requirements